How To Drink Whiskey Like a Sir: Ways To Enjoy Whiskey

 At the event, tell guests to look at the color, smell the aroma, and taste carefully.
 Offer snacks like crackers or dark chocolate to clean their palates.
 A tasting session usually lasts about an hour for 5-6 whiskeys, depending on how much people are into it.

-Always remind everyone to drink responsibly.
-Make sure there are safe ways to get home.
-For beginners, trying Scottish single malts is a good place to start.
-Many people find these events fun, even if they didn’t like whiskey before.
+Always remind everyone to drink responsibly and ensure safe ways to get home.
+For beginners, trying premium Scottish whisky is a good place to start.
+Many people find these events fun, even if they don’t like whiskey before.

 Tips for Whiskey Collecting